dask/dask/docs/source/scheduling.rst

 1.  **Single machine scheduler**: This scheduler provides basic features on a local process or thread pool.
 This scheduler was made first and is the default.
-It is simple and cheap to use, altough it can only be used on a single machine and does not scale
+It is simple and cheap to use, although it can only be used on a single machine and does not scale
 2.  **Distributed scheduler**: This scheduler is more sophisticated, offers more features, but also requires a bit more effort to set up.
 It can